apache/arrow/board-report-2022-10.md

 ## Description:

-The mission of Apache Arrow is the creation and maintenance of software related to columnar in-memory processing and data interchange
+The mission of Apache Arrow is the creation and maintenance of software related to columnar in-memory processing and data interchange.

 ## Issues: